CharlesBuilds2000/Personal-Projects/README.md

 * After taking a course on nodes and pointers, this project was built using a circular linked list

 ### Dynmaic Array
-* WIP as of March of 2021
+* Created a dynamic array using pointers.
+Finished on March 18th, 2021